In the top line of this page I dated the Cranes 1937 - 1957. In 2008 I found a 1930 Tri-ang catalogue

 Tri-ang Jones KL 44 with bucket or Priestman grab.

 All Jones cranes have a slewing jib unit with a ratchet controls for the jib elevation and hoisting gear.
+The crane was supplied with weather a bucket or a Priestman grab.

 On the bottom of the chassis there is a decal with this text:

-- A model of the 4 ton JONES MOBILE CRANE made by K&L STEELFOUNDERS & ENGINEERS LTD of Letchworth, England, makers of the world's BEST MOBILE CRANES which are distributed in Great Britain by GEORGE COHEN SONS & CO LTD. |
+- A model of the 4 ton JONES MOBILE CRANE made by K&L STEELFOUNDERS & ENGINEERS LTD of Letchworth, England, makers of the world's

 The Priestman grab was separate sold for the Jones Crane.
 It is very collectable and hard to find!